 =Avg(Fields!YTDPurchase.Value, "Sales") & " Page Number " & Globals!PageNumber

 This occurs because Word renderer parses the report for fields related to pagination such as PageNumber and TotalPages and handles only simple reference, not calls to a function.
 In this case, the expression calls the ToString function.
-The following two expressions are equivalent and both render correctly when you preview the report in Report Builder or Report Designer or render the published report in Report Manager or a SharePoint library.
+The following two expressions are equivalent and both render correctly when you preview the report in Report Builder or Report Designer or render the published report in a Reporting Services web portal or a SharePoint library.
 However, the Word renderer parses only the second expression successfully and renders the correct page numbers.

 To avoid this problem, use multiple text runs instead of one complex expression when you use expressions in footers and headers.
 The following two expressions are equivalent.
 The first one is a complex expression the second one uses text runs.
 The Word renderer parses only the second expression successfully.